JamesRevere/stocksheet/README.md

 This is a collection of various programs designed to get stock prices based on symbol, and automatically an Excel spreadsheat based on them.

+For best results (And less likelyhood of data loss) use a spreadsheet based on the test.xls file.

 Note: Due to the library used, there is a non-zero chance of files getting corrupted.
 Unless you want to redo your hard work, please backup your files.

 ## Current State: